rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Have you eyes of flesh?
 Do you see as man sees? ^1004

-Are your days as the days of man, or your years as a man’s years, ^1005
+Are your days as the days of man, or your years as a man's years, ^1005

 that you seek out my iniquity and search for my sin, ^1006